-Everyone is worried about getting sick this fall and winter.
+With many people getting RSV, flu, or Covid this season, nearly everyone is worried about getting sick.
 There are several steps you can take to stay healthy.
-Regular preventive measures such as handwashing, wearing a mask, social distancing, and avoiding people who are sick, can undoubtedly help reduce your risk for catching viral and bacterial infections.
+Regular preventive measures such as handwashing, wearing a mask, and avoiding people who are sick, can undoubtedly help reduce your risk for catching viral and bacterial infections.
 It is also essential to exercise and get a good night’s sleep.
 Although you may not be able to prevent any illness this season entirely, a healthy immune system is one way to give your body extra protection.

 While no supplement can cure or prevent disease, mounting evidence suggests that eating certain foods can give your immune system a boost.

 According to Liz Berman, registered dietician nutritionist at Acton Medical Associates, “Foods are the best way to get the proper nutrients to enhance your immune system.
 Eating a balanced diet rich in lean protein, fiber, grains, and lots of colorful vegetables will help support your body’s immune system.
 Fill half your plate with vegetables and fruit, and the rest with protein-rich foods, like eggs, chicken, fish, beans, and some whole grains like brown rice or oats.
 It’s good to limit processed food and sugar, too.”

 Here are some foods that will help build up your immune system:

 Pumpkin, spinach, sweet potatoes, and carrots are all rich in vitamin A, an essential nutrient for immune function.
 Spinach is my personal favorite.

 According to Ms. Berman, “It is easy to add spinach to salads and smoothies, or for a warm side dish sauté it with olive oil and garlic and squeeze some fresh lemon on top.
 These vegetables are also a great way to add fiber to your diet.”